 When is a worker exempt from minimum wage?
 There are more than a dozen types of exemptions.
 Some of the most common exemptions are what are called "white-collar" exemptions.
 Certain executives, managers, administrators, and professionals are exempt from overtime compensation if they are paid a high-enough salary.
 Simply being paid a salary is NOT enough to be overtime exempt.

-As of 2021, the salary threshold is $3,559.40 per month at companies with less than 50 workers; the salary threshold is $4,152.63 per month at larger companies.
+As of 2022, the salary threshold is $1,014.30 per month.
 These white-collar exemptions do not apply to you if you earn less than the salary threshold!
-Determining if you are an “executive,” “manager,” “administrator,” or “professional” is based on what you actually do for work, not your job title.
+Determining if you are an "executive," "manager," "administrator," or "professional" is based on what you actually do for work, not your job title.
 It is a complicated determination.

 What are some common ways an employer can violate the minimum wage laws?
 The most straight-forward way is when an employer pays a worker an hourly rate less than minimum wage.
 Other violations can include paying different rates of pay for different kinds of work, but one of those rates is less than minimum wage.
 Another common way they violate the law is when they pay employees on a non-hourly basis like by the piece ("piecework") and they don't ensure workers are receiving average of minimum wage if their piecework wage is below minimum wage.

 Were you paid less than minimum wage?
 Were you non-exempt?
 These are questions that an experienced lawyer can help you answer.
 Schedule a consultation with Pechtel Law PLLC about your rights and your options.